 Georgia fatalities and serious injuries continue to occur at school bus stops, caused by a variety of circumstances and errors on the part of the student, the school bus driver and the passing motorist.
-In the 2010, 2011, 2012, 2013 and 2014 school years Georgia experienced a total of 13 student school bus stop fatalities, several serious injuries and numerous near misses when students were getting on and off the school bus.
+Between 2010 and 2020 school years, Georgia experienced a total of 15 student school bus stop fatalities, several serious injuries and numerous near misses when students were getting on and off the school bus.
+In 2023 alone, we had two children killed in bus stop related accidents.
+One chasing after a bus they thought was their bus and that they had missed it.
+The other while waiting for the bus the school bus early morning.
 These tragic events point out the need to look at ways to reduce the possibility of similar tragedies ever happening again.